trojanspike/AddictionRecovery/README.md

 ## AA finder
-### Not complete
-#### I'll be completing the over the next few day & releasing to play store.
+#### Complete & released to play store v2.0.0-rc .
 Users can fork / edit, contribute and see how it works with cordova

 Run at start & install plugins in the config.js
 ```bash